-- Witnesses cannot be compelled to participate in the live hearing, and have the right not to participate in the hearing free from retaliation. - If a witness does not submit to cross-examination, as described below, the decision-maker cannot rely on any statements made by that witness in reaching a determination regarding responsibility, including any statement relayed by the absent witness to a witness or party who testifies at the live hearing.
+- Witnesses cannot be compelled to participate in the live hearing and have the right not to participate in the hearing free from retaliation. - If a witness does not submit to cross-examination, as described below, the decision-makers will give it the weight that's appropriately due.